Prions in the Body and Creutzfeldt-Jakob Disease (CJD)

 An abnormal prion protein that is folded incorrectly and has the ability to cause other proteins to become misfolded is often known as simply a "prion".
 It's symbolized by PrPsc.
 The "sc" stands for scrapie, the first prion disease to be discovered.
 Scrapie damages the nervous system of sheep.

 Prions are self-replicating.
 Interestingly, researchers have discovered that not all of the prions produced when a pre-existing one replicates are pathogenic, or able to cause disease.
 There is much to learn about the particles.
+Hopefully, researchers will discover new and helpful information soon.

 What Causes Prion Diseases?